IbrahimElshafey/LocalResumableFunction/_Documents/Features.md

 # Questions
 * How to check that pushed call processed by all affected services?
 	* How to check that pushed call can be deleted?

+* Alternates is functions that trigger by the same pushed call but
+	* Only one instance activated
+	* Only one instance completed and other will be canceled
+	* we may have multiple